greenkey/eddie/README.md

 ### Defining interfaces

 A bot running in local would be pretty useless, isn't it?

-The simplest interfase we can give to our bot is the http one.
+The simplest interface we can give to our bot is the http one.

 ```
 >>> from pychatbot.bot import Bot